chrisricola/pwaBudgetTracker/README.md

 ## Acceptance Criteria

-G a user is on Budget App without an internet connection WHEN the user inputs a withdrawal or deposit
-THEN that will be shown on the page, and added to their transaction history when their connection is back online.
+Given a user is on Budget App without an internet connection, when the user inputs a withdrawal or deposit Then that will be shown on the page, and added to their transaction history when their connection is back online.

 ## Challenges